apache/seatunnel/docs/en/getting-stated.md

 sidebar_position: 2
 -------------------

-# Intro to config file
+# set up a job config file

 In SeaTunnel, the most important thing is the Config file, through which users can customize their own data synchronization requirements to maximize the potential of SeaTunnel.
 So next, I will introduce you how to